aws/aws-cdk-go/awscdk/awsiam/README.md

 ### Granting a principal permission to assume a role

-A principal can be granted permission to assume a role using `grantAssumeRole`.
+A principal can be granted permission to assume a role using `assumeRole` from the `RoleGrants` class.
+For convenience, an instance of this class is available via the `grants` attribute on the `Role` class.

 Note that this does not apply to service principals or account principals as they must be added to the role trust policy via `assumeRolePolicy`.